2F-AI/MuffinLM-Beta/README.md

 ## Getting Started

-To launch the current version of Muffin (Muffin V2.7l), simply run the following command:
+To launch the current version of Muffin, simply run the following command:

 ```bash
 python main.py